Aban ibn Uthman

-Abu Sa'id Aban ibn Uthman ibn Affan al-Umawi (أَبُو سَعِيد أَبَان بْنُ عُثْمَانُ بْنُ عَفَّان الأُمَوِيّ; died 105 AH/723 CE) was a Muslim historian and traditionalist.
+Abu Sa'id Aban ibn Uthman ibn Affan al-Umawi (أَبُو سَعِيد أَبَان بْنُ عُثْمَانُ بْنُ عَفَّان الأُمَوِيّ; died 105 AH/723 CE) was an early Muslim historian and traditionalist.
 He also served a seven-year stint as governor of Medina in 695–702, during the reign of the Umayyad caliph Abd al-Malik.

 Biography

 Aban was a son of Uthman, the third Rashidun caliph.
 His mother was Umm Amr bint Jundab ibn Amr al-Dawsiyya of the Azd tribe of Yemen.
 During the First Fitna, which occurred in the wake of his father's assassination, Aban fought alongside the forces of A'isha and his Umayyad kinsmen against the fourth Rashidun caliph Ali at the Battle of the Camel in November 656.
 As A'isha's supporters were on the verge of defeat, Aban fled the battle.
 Later, the Umayyad caliph Abd al-Malik appointed Aban governor of Medina in 695 and he continued in the post until being replaced by Hisham ibn Isma'il al-Makhzumi in 702.
-During his term, he led the funeral prayers, as was customary of the governor, for Muhammad ibn al-Hanafiyya, a son of Ali and leader of the Alid family.
+During his term, he led the funeral prayers, as was customary of the governor, for Muhammad ibn al-Hanafiyya, a son of Ali and an important figure of the Alid family.

 He became incapacitated in 722/23 and died in Medina the following year, in 723/24, during the reign of Caliph Yazid II.
 Aban does not appear to have been a major political operative of the Umayyads and owes most of his fame for his knowledge of Islamic tradition.
 He is credited by a number of scholars for authoring the maghazi (biography) of Muhammad, though the historians Yaqut al-Hamawi and Ahmad al-Tusi credit this work to a certain Aban ibn Uthman ibn Yahya.